Lockheed Martin (NYSE:LMT) Trading Down 1.6%

-A number of analysts recently commented on the company.
-Melius Research upgraded Lockheed Martin to a “strong-buy” rating in a research report on Tuesday, September 3rd.
-Deutsche Bank Aktiengesellschaft upgraded Lockheed Martin from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $540.00 to $600.00 in a research report on Friday, July 26th.
-TD Cowen upgraded Lockheed Martin from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $480.00 to $560.00 in a research report on Wednesday, July 24th.
-UBS Group lifted their price objective on Lockheed Martin from $511.00 to $538.00 and gave the stock a “neutral” rating in a research report on Wednesday, July 24th.
-Finally, Susquehanna lifted their price objective on Lockheed Martin from $540.00 to $565.00 and gave the stock a “positive” rating in a research report on Wednesday, July 24th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating, eight have given a buy rating and two have issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $553.43.
+LMT has been the subject of a number of research analyst reports.
+Wells Fargo & Company lifted their price target on Lockheed Martin from $483.00 to $525.00 and gave the company an “equal weight” rating in a report on Wednesday, July 24th.
+Susquehanna increased their price target on shares of Lockheed Martin from $540.00 to $565.00 and gave the company a “positive” rating in a research note on Wednesday, July 24th.
+Melius upgraded Lockheed Martin from a “hold” rating to a “buy” rating and set a $704.00 price objective on the stock in a research report on Tuesday, September 3rd.
+Royal Bank of Canada raised Lockheed Martin from a “sector perform” rating to an “outperform” rating and upped their price target for the company from $500.00 to $600.00 in a research note on Monday, August 5th.
+Finally, TD Cowen raised Lockheed Martin from a “hold” rating to a “buy” rating and boosted their price objective for the stock from $480.00 to $560.00 in a report on Wednesday, July 24th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating, eight have given a buy rating and two have issued a strong buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $553.43.

-Lockheed Martin (NYSE:LMT – Get Free Report) last released its quarterly earnings data on Tuesday, July 23rd.
-The aerospace company reported $7.11 earnings per share for the quarter, beating the consensus estimate of $6.45 by $0.66.
-The business had revenue of $18.12 billion for the quarter, compared to analyst estimates of $17.05 billion.
-Lockheed Martin had a return on equity of 95.03% and a net margin of 9.48%.
-The company’s revenue was up 8.6% compared to the same quarter last year.
-During the same period in the previous year, the company posted $6.73 EPS.
-On average, equities analysts expect that Lockheed Martin Co. will post 26.65 earnings per share for the current fiscal year.
+Lockheed Martin (NYSE:LMT – Get Free Report) last announced its earnings results on Tuesday, July 23rd.
+The aerospace company reported $7.11 EPS for the quarter, topping the consensus estimate of $6.45 by $0.66.
+Lockheed Martin had a net margin of 9.48% and a return on equity of 95.03%.
+The company had revenue of $18.12 billion for the quarter, compared to analysts’ expectations of $17.05 billion.
+During the same period last year, the firm earned $6.73 earnings per share.
+The business’s revenue for the quarter was up 8.6% on a year-over-year basis.
+As a group, sell-side analysts expect that Lockheed Martin Co. will post 26.65 EPS for the current year.

 Lockheed Martin Announces Dividend

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 27th.
-Stockholders of record on Tuesday, September 3rd will be paid a $3.15 dividend.
-This represents a $12.60 annualized dividend and a dividend yield of 2.22%.
-The ex-dividend date of this dividend is Tuesday, September 3rd.
-Lockheed Martin’s dividend payout ratio is currently 46.10%.
+Shareholders of record on Tuesday, September 3rd will be paid a dividend of $3.15 per share.
+The ex-dividend date is Tuesday, September 3rd.
+This represents a $12.60 dividend on an annualized basis and a yield of 2.22%.
+Lockheed Martin’s payout ratio is 46.10%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-HTLF Bank lifted its position in Lockheed Martin by 3.7% during the 2nd quarter.
-HTLF Bank now owns 565 shares of the aerospace company’s stock worth $264,000 after acquiring an additional 20 shares in the last quarter. tru Independence LLC increased its holdings in Lockheed Martin by 2.5% during the 2nd quarter. tru Independence LLC now owns 827 shares of the aerospace company’s stock worth $386,000 after purchasing an additional 20 shares during the last quarter.
-Sachetta LLC increased its holdings in Lockheed Martin by 50.0% during the 2nd quarter.
-Sachetta LLC now owns 60 shares of the aerospace company’s stock worth $28,000 after purchasing an additional 20 shares during the last quarter.
-Twin Lakes Capital Management LLC increased its holdings in Lockheed Martin by 1.3% during the 2nd quarter.
-Twin Lakes Capital Management LLC now owns 1,527 shares of the aerospace company’s stock worth $713,000 after purchasing an additional 20 shares during the last quarter.
-Finally, Goldstein Advisors LLC increased its holdings in Lockheed Martin by 1.2% during the 2nd quarter.
-Goldstein Advisors LLC now owns 1,731 shares of the aerospace company’s stock worth $809,000 after purchasing an additional 21 shares during the last quarter.
-74.19% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently made changes to their positions in the stock.
+Sachetta LLC raised its position in Lockheed Martin by 50.0% in the second quarter.
+Sachetta LLC now owns 60 shares of the aerospace company’s stock valued at $28,000 after purchasing an additional 20 shares during the last quarter.
+Wiser Advisor Group LLC increased its position in Lockheed Martin by 65.8% in the 1st quarter.
+Wiser Advisor Group LLC now owns 63 shares of the aerospace company’s stock valued at $29,000 after acquiring an additional 25 shares during the period.
+Edmond DE Rothschild Holding S.A. bought a new position in shares of Lockheed Martin during the first quarter valued at $30,000.
+Stephens Consulting LLC grew its stake in shares of Lockheed Martin by 48.9% in the second quarter.
+Stephens Consulting LLC now owns 67 shares of the aerospace company’s stock worth $31,000 after purchasing an additional 22 shares during the last quarter.
+Finally, Ridgewood Investments LLC acquired a new position in shares of Lockheed Martin in the 2nd quarter worth approximately $35,000.
+74.19% of the stock is currently owned by institutional investors and hedge funds.

 Lockheed Martin Company Profile